ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/017400 Cleaning and Waste Management.md

       1. The Contractor shall conduct regular inspections to verify that requirements of cleanliness are being met.
 2. Codes and Standards:
       1. In addition to the standards described in this section, comply with all requirements of other agencies having jurisdiction.

-   1. Product
+## Products

-1. Cleaning Materials and Equipment
+3. Cleaning Materials and Equipment
    1. Provide all personnel, equipment and materials to maintain the specified standards of cleanliness.
-1. Compatibility
+4. Compatibility
    1. Use cleaning materials and equipment which are compatible with the surface being cleaned, as recommended by the manufacturer of the material and which will not damage the surface being cleaned.

 ## Execution